Windsor Davies

 Windsor Davies (28 August 1930 – 17 January 2019) was a British actor.
 He is best remembered for playing Battery Sergeant Major Williams in the sitcom It Ain't Half Hot Mum (1974–1981) over its entire run.
 The show's popularity resulted in Davies and his co-star Don Estelle achieving a UK number-one hit with a version of "Whispering Grass" in 1975.
 He later starred with Donald Sinden in Never the Twain (1981–1991), and his deep Welsh-accented voice was heard extensively in advertising voice-overs.

 Early life

 Davies was born on 28 August 1930 in Canning Town, East London, to Welsh parents.
-In 1940 they returned to their native village of Nant-y-moel, Bridgend.
+In 1940 they returned to their native village of Nant-y-moel, Glamorgan.
 Davies studied at Ogmore Grammar School and worked as a coal miner.
 He performed his National Service in Libya and Egypt, with the East Surrey Regiment, between 1950 and 1952.
 Following teacher training at Bangor Teacher Training College, he taught English and Maths at Leek in Staffordshire, and at a school in Elephant and Castle, south London.

 Davies had become active in amateur dramatics, including the Bromley Little Theatre, and took a short drama course with a Kew theatre company.
 He became a professional actor at the age of 31 and began working at the Cheltenham repertory theatre in 1961.